Can You Tow An Automatic Car?

 When it comes to automatics, there are more components at play.
 Instead of attaching a tow rope and carrying it on to the nearest repair shop, you need a breakdown service.

-When the tow truck arrives, the skilled technician will do everything for you.
+When the tow truck arrives, the proficient technician will do everything for you.
 They’ll load your vehicle onto their flatbed or wheel lift style and take it – and you – to a nearby repair shop.

 Don’t worry; provided you’re using a trustworthy company, they’ll be entirely covered.